-- 1. Any applicable coinsurance and deductible as described in this Policy. - You must pay an annual deductible.
-(See the Out-of-Pocket Expenses table in this section.) - Please note that amounts reimbursed or paid by a provider or manufacturer, including manufacturer coupons, point of service rebates, coupon cards, debit cards or other forms of reimbursement or payment on your behalf for a product or service, will not apply toward your deductible. - 2.
-Any charge that is not covered under this Policy.
+Please note that amounts reimbursed or paid by a provider or manufacturer, including manufacturer coupons, rebates, coupon cards, debit cards or other forms of reimbursement or payment on your behalf for a product or service, will not apply toward your deductible.

+2. Any charge that is not covered under this Policy.

-For out-of-network benefits, you must pay the following:
+For out-of-network benefits only, you must also pay the following: